-Budgeted cost: £46,234
+Budgeted cost: £43,200

 Activity Evidence that supports this approach Challenge number(s) addressed Attendance team to work with families to reduce the absence of pupils who struggle to attend regularly.
+EEF: Guide to the pupil premium DfE: Improving school attendance: support for schools and local authorities Sutton Trust: Learning in Lockdown 1, 5

 Support from Attendance 100.
-EEF: Guide to the pupil premium DfE: Improving school attendance: support for schools and local authorities Sutton Trust: Learning in Lockdown 1, 5 Pastoral teams to support pupils who struggle to manage their behaviour including provision of EEF: Teaching and Learning Toolkit - Learning behaviours EEF: Improving Behaviour in Schools 6, 7, 8 personal intervention programmes.
-To provide the pastoral support to pupils who need additional help, including those who face significant challenges in their lives and have social, emotional and mental health needs that prevent them from learning well (this includes support for those who have experienced bereavement).
+Pastoral teams to support pupils who struggle to manage their behaviour including provision of personal intervention programmes.
+EEF: Teaching and Learning Toolkit - Learning behaviours EEF: Improving Behaviour in Schools 6, 7, 8 To provide the pastoral support to pupils who need additional help, including those who face significant challenges in their lives and have social, emotional and mental health needs that prevent them from learning well (this includes support for those who have experienced bereavement).
 EEF: Improving Social and Emotional Learning in Primary Schools EEF: Guide to the pupil premium EEF: Healthy Minds DFE: Promoting and supporting mental health and wellbeing in schools and colleges 6, 7, 8 Planned opportunities for character development through our bespoke values programme.
 DfE: Developing character skills in schools NFER: Leading Character Education in Schools 2, 4, 6, 8 Fitness and healthy diet activities for identified pupils to engage with sports and improve their health and fitness.
 National School Breakfast Programme (NSBP) 9, 10 Provision of daily breakfast in classrooms for all pupils.
-National School Breakfast Programme (NSBP) 10
+National School Breakfast Programme (NSBP) 10 To introduce Rock Steady to provide opportunities for pupils to learn to play musical instruments/sing as part of a band.
+EEF: Guide to the pupil premium DfE: Developing character skills in schools 7,9

-Total budgeted cost: £216,060
+Total budgeted cost: £210,000